Signature Cells: High-potency cells for more effective treatment

 Normally the body has enough stem cells to support the need to generate new cells.
 But there are various reasons why there may not be enough stem cells available to replace cells needed to promote healing and fight diseases.
 Cell therapy has attracted the interest of the scientific community because new research and studies show that treatment with various types of cells can help supplement the body to use its own stem cells to improve the regenerative process and promote healing.

-Some of these studies show that one specific type of cell — MSCs — offer more healing potential because these cells:
+Some of these studies show that one specific type of cell — mesenchymal stem cells (also known as medicinal signaling cells) — offer more healing potential because these cells:

 Exhibit exceptional regenerative properties

 Demonstrate highly effective anti-inflammatory properties – reducing levels of pro-inflammatory cytokines and increasing levels of anti-inflammatory cytokines